 What does it mean for Parkinson's?

 In general, it means there is safety in numbers.
-The National Human Genome Research Institute believes that inheriting a non-working copy of a single one of the seven identified genes associated with Parkinson’s will not cause the disorder.
-Instead, they say “other complicating factors such as additional genes and environmental factors determine who will get the condition, when they get it and how it affects them.”
+The National Human Genome Research Institute believes that inheriting a non-working copy of a single 1 of the 7 identified genes associated with Parkinson’s will not cause the disorder.

 “When three or more people are affected in a family, especially if they are diagnosed at an early age (under 50 years) we suspect that there may be a gene making this family more likely to develop the condition.”